Saint Paul the Apostle

 Struck down on the road

-The turning point comes without warning, mid-journey: "As he neared Damascus on his journey, suddenly a light from heaven flashed around him.
-He fell to the ground and heard a voice say to him, 'Saul, Saul, why do you persecute me?'
-'Who are you, Lord?'
-Saul asked.
-'I am Jesus, whom you are persecuting,' he replied" (Acts 9:3-5, NIV).
+The turning point comes without warning, mid-journey: "Now as he journeyed he approached Damascus, and suddenly a light from heaven flashed about him.
+And he fell to the ground and heard a voice saying to him, 'Saul, Saul, why do you persecute me?'
+And he said, 'Who are you, Lord?'
+And he said, 'I am Jesus, whom you are persecuting'" (Acts 9:3-5, RSV-CE).
 The man he has been hunting identifies himself directly, by name, from a light Paul cannot see past.
-He is then told simply to "get up and go into the city, and you will be told what you must do" (Acts 9:6, NIV) — left blinded, and entirely dependent on the very community he had set out to destroy.
+He is then told simply to "rise and enter the city, and you will be told what you are to do" (Acts 9:6, RSV-CE) — left blinded, and entirely dependent on the very community he had set out to destroy.

 From Saul to Paul